-Los Angeles Chinatown is one of the most popular tourist attraction, located in downtown close to the Union Station.
-A great place for authentic Chinese food.
-There are few dim sum joints gets very busy during the weekend, which is also one of the main attraction in LA China Town.
+Los Angeles Chinatown is one of the most popular tourist attractions downtown, close to Union Station—a great place for authentic Chinese food.
+In addition, a few dim sum joints get very busy during the weekend, which is also one of the main attractions in LA, Chinatown.

 Visit the Famous Santa Monica Pier

 The Santa Monica Pier is a large double-jointed pier at the foot of Colorado Avenue in Santa Monica, California.
 With an iconic entrance, the pier is popular with residents and visitors as a landmark that is over 100 years old.

 The Venice Canal Historic District is a district in the Venice section of Los Angeles, California.
 The district is noteworthy for its man-made canals built in 1905 by developer Abbot Kinney as part of his Venice of America plan.

 OUE Skyspace Los Angeles gives you access to one of LA’s top attractions—a great way to view LA from above.
 From nearly 1,000 feet above the city in the iconic US Bank Tower, OUE Skyspace LA is the premier destination for panoramic, 360-degree views of Los Angeles.
 633 West Fifth Street, Los Angeles, 90071

 Where to stay in Los Angeles, California